 U3O8 Corp. has cash balances and no interest-bearing debt.
-Its current policy is to invest excess cash in guaranteed investment certificates or interest-bearing accounts of major Canadian chartered banks.
+Its current policy is to hold excess cash in interest-bearing accounts of major Canadian chartered banks.
 The Company regularly monitors compliance to its cash management policy.

 Foreign Currency Risk